AdobeDocs/experience-manager-65.en/help/journey-headless/developer/access-your-content.md

 What you need is a way to target specific content, select what you need and return it to your app for further processing.

-With Adobe Experience Manager (AEM) as a Cloud Service, you can selectively access your Content Fragments, using the AEM GraphQL API, to return only the content that you need.
+With Adobe Experience Manager (AEM), you can selectively access your Content Fragments, using the AEM GraphQL API, to return only the content that you need.
 This means you can realize headless delivery of structured content for use in your applications.

 >[!NOTE]
 >